blinry/legit/README.md

 - cmp: pops two top values, pushes 1 if bottommost one is larger, 0 otherwise

 - quit: stop the program

+# Running the interpreter

+You'll need Ruby, and the "rugged" Gem:

+     gem install rugged

+`legit` comes with some examples, which can unfortunately not be added to this repository, because the programs are Git repositories themselves.
+To get them, run:

+    git submodule init
+    git submodule update

+Then, to execute a program, run

+    ruby interpreter.rb examples/hello/